Home - Blog

 PLCCs

-As you should know by now PLCC stands for plastic leaded chip carrier.
+As you should know, PLCC stands for plastic leaded chip carrier.
 It is a surface mount device package type.
 It houses an integrated circuit (or chip) in a rectangular/square.
-The PLCC is a more price effective improvement over the ceramic leadless chip carrier (CLCC).
+The PLCC is a more price-effective improvement over the ceramic leadless chip carrier (CLCC).

 It is one of the most common chip carriers today.
 It originally came out in 1976 but didn’t receive much mainstream adaptation until the early 80s.

-You get two types of packages; a square package (MO-047 standard) and a rectangular package (MO-052).
+You get two types of packages: a square package (MO-047 standard) and a rectangular package (MO-052).
 The categorization for the square package came out in 1984, while the standard for the rectangular package came in 1985.
-The PLCC uses a J-shaped lead as opposed to the gull wing-shaped leads you might find on some flat-pack SMDs.
+The PLCC uses a J-shaped lead instead of the gull wing-shaped leads you might find on some flat-pack SMDs.

 There are two form factors you may encounter with PLCCs.
-You get a heat spreader and non-heat spreader version.
-Both versions are almost identical looking.
+You get a heat spreader and a non-heat spreader version.
+Both versions are almost identical-looking.

-The lead’s J shape allows you to either solder the PLCC directly onto the PCB or mount it on a socket.
+The lead’s J shape allows you to sell the PLCC directly onto the PCB or mount it on a socket.
 This allows you to replace the PLCC without reworking the board.
-Nowadays, you get PLCCs made from green material as well as leadless chip carriers.
+Nowadays, you get PLCCs made from green material and leadless chip carriers.
 We will go in-depth about LCCs in the next section.

 PLCCs